Skip to main content

 @should_fail

-transition test_simple_addition_fail() {
+fn test_simple_addition_fail() {

-let result: u32 = example_program.aleo/simple_addition(2u32, 3u32);
+let result: u32 = example_program.aleo::simple_addition(2u32, 3u32);

 assert_eq(result, 3u32);